ralna/GALAHAD/doc/Julia/rst-dir/cro_functions.rst

 	*
 		- H_col

-		- is a one-dimensional array of type Int32 that holds the column indices of the lower triangular part of $H$, in the same order as those in H_val.
+		- is a one-dimensional array of type INT that holds the column indices of the lower triangular part of $H$, in the same order as those in H_val.

 	*
 		- H_ptr

-		- is a one-dimensional array of size n+1 and type Int32 that holds the starting position of each row of the lower triangular part of $H$.
+		- is a one-dimensional array of size n+1 and type INT that holds the starting position of each row of the lower triangular part of $H$.
 The n+1-st component holds the total number of entries (plus one if fortran indexing is used).

 	*
 		- a_ne

-		- is a scalar variable of type Int32 that holds the number of entries in the constraint Jacobian matrix $A$.
+		- is a scalar variable of type INT that holds the number of entries in the constraint Jacobian matrix $A$.

 	*
 		- A_val